tjhowse/aus_grocery_price_database/fly/FLY_README.md

     There was some problem with the directories in /data/data and /data/config being root-owned or something?
 It wouldn't start properly.
     I added `ENTRYPOINT ["tail", "-f", "/dev/null"]` so the container would start and I could manually SSH in and `chown -R influxdb:influxdb /data/*`
-    This probably wouldn't happen if I had everything set up properly the first time around.
+    This probably wouldn't happen if I had everything set up properly the first time around. fly launch --image grafana/grafana:10.0.0 --no-deploy --name aus-grocery-price-database-grafana Similar problems with permissions on /data.
+It looks like the permissions on fly.io volumes are set based on the launch user, and don't handle the services dropping out of root after init.
+Tweak the dockerfile to get a console and set permissions in the volume. fly ssh console
+    mkdir -p /data/usr/share/grafana
+    mkdir -p /data/var/log/grafana
+    mkdir -p /data/var/lib/grafana/plugins
+    mkdir -p /data/etc/grafana/provisioning
+    chown -R grafana /data